hhuseyincosgun/SQL-With-Real-Cases/README.md

 # Learning-SQL-With-Real-Cases

 It's time to gain experience by making SQL queries with different data sets.
 The source is in Turkish, but I will try to publish it in English.
+Data sets were randomly generated.
+It is not real data.

 This repository serves as the solution for the 5 case studies from the **[#Alıştırmalarla SQL Öğreniyorum](https://www.udemy.com/course/alistirmalarla-sql-ogreniyorum/)**.